List of north–south roads in Toronto

 The following is a list of the north–south expressways and arterial thoroughfares in the city of Toronto, Ontario, Canada.
 The city is organized in a grid pattern dating back to the plan laid out by Augustus Jones between 1793 and 1797.
 Most streets are aligned in the north–south or east–west direction, based on the shoreline of Lake Ontario.
 In other words, major north–south roads are generally perpendicular to the Lake Ontario shoreline and major east–west roads are generally parallel to the lake's shoreline.
 The Toronto road system is also influenced by its topography as some roads are aligned with the old Lake Iroquois shoreline, or the deep valleys.
 Minor streets with documented history or etymology are listed in a separate section.

 Expressways

 Allen Road

-William R. Allen Road, known more commonly as Allen Road, The Allen Expressway and The Allen, is a short expressway that travels from Eglinton Avenue West in the south to Kennard Avenue in the north.
+William R. Allen Road, known more commonly as Allen Road, the Allen Expressway and The Allen, is a short expressway that travels from Eglinton Avenue West in the south to Kennard Avenue in the north.
 The portion south of Sheppard Avenue is the completed section of the proposed Spadina Expressway.
-Allen Road is named after the late Metro Toronto Chairman William R. Allen and maintained by the City of Toronto.
-Landmarks along the road include the Lawrence Allen Centre (formerly Lawrence Square Shopping Centre), the Yorkdale Shopping Centre and Downsview Park (formerly CFB Downsview).
+Allen Road is named after Metro Toronto Chairman William R. Allen and maintained by the City of Toronto.
+Landmarks along the road include the Lawrence Allen Centre (formerly Lawrence Square Shopping Centre), Yorkdale Shopping Centre and Downsview Park (formerly CFB Downsview).

+Line 1 Yonge–University runs along the median of much of Allen Road's length.